demberto/PyFLP/docs/features.rst

 -----------------------------------------------------------------

-PyFLP is fully tested with `pyright <https://github.com/microsoft/pyright>`_, a static type checker built right into VS Code.
+PyFLP is fully tested with `pyright <https://github.com/microsoft/pyright>`_, a static type checker built right into VS Code as well as mypy.

 :fas:`umbrella;sd-text-primary` 85%+ code coverage
 --------------------------------------------------